-Article review will begin in August, at which point publication offers will be sent on a rolling basis through at least mid-September.
 If you receive an alternative publication offer prior to receiving a decision from STLR, please see “Expedite and Withdrawal Requests” below for information about how to request expedited review via ScholasticaHQ.

 All submissions should be in Microsoft Word format.
 PDF and other text formats are not accepted.
 The text and citations of submissions should generally conform to The Bluebook: A Uniform System of Citation (21st ed.).
 All submissions should also include a brief abstract and a resume or CV.
 Cover letters are not required but are permitted.
 STLR has a word limit of 30,000 words (including footnotes), and a preference for 25,000 words or fewer.
 We particularly value brevity, so we look favorably on pieces that are significantly below the 30,000-word ceiling.